|Ordered||10 Apr 1941|

 Attacks on this boat and other events

 17 May 1944

-22.21 hrs, approx. 125 miles west of Ålesund, Norway: 4 days out from Bergen, U-241 was attacked by the Norwegian-crewed Catalina.
+22.21 hrs, approx. 125 miles west of Ålesund, Norway: four days out from Bergen, U-241 was attacked by the Norwegian-crewed Catalina.
 Flak hits to the aircraft during the attack run apparently caused the depth charges to miss, but U-241 was sunk by another Catalina the next day.
-The starboard waist gunner was killed (Pty/O Kyrre D. Berg) and a large hole in the hull forced the pilot to beach the Catalina after landing in the River Tay, damaging it beyond repair.(Sources: Franks/Zimmerman, Axel Niestlé)
+The starboard waist gunner was killed (Pty/O Kyrre D. Berg) and a large hole in the hull forced the pilot to beach the Catalina after landing on the River Tay, damaging it beyond repair.(Sources: Franks/Zimmerman, Axel Niestlé)

 1 recorded attack on this boat.

 General notes on this boat

 The book Steuermann durch Krieg und Frieden (Helmsman through War and Peace) by Hans Schmid covers the loss of U-241.
 According to the book its author and 2 other men survived the sinking and were saved and put into POW camp.

 This is a total nonense according to our sources.
 No German document is known which holds information about the rescue of any crew members of U-241.
 This boat sank with all hands according to all the offical documents.
 In only a handful of cases did survivors from sunk German U-boats off Norway get resuced by the Germans (or the Allies).
 German control of the waters around Norway ended at about 10 miles out.

 This boat was fitted with a Schnorchel underwater-breathing apparatus but the date of fitting or sailing date with the equipment is unknown.
 Read more about the Schnorchel and see list of fitted boats.

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-241 did not suffer any casualties (we know of) until the time of her loss.